 Fidelities and errors

-FOM for classical probability distributions
+Figure of Merit (FoM) for classical probability distributions

-In both case, a probability distribution is obtained for each actual implementation \(\mathbf{p}\) and can be compared to an ideal target implementation \(\mathbf{\widetilde{p}}\) representing a noiseless quantum state or process (denoted with \(\sim\) character).
-Classical figure of merits comparing probability distributions can be used to evaluate how similar or different are two distributions.
-Among these FOMs, we outline those that are considered as metrics.
+In both cases, a probability distribution is obtained for each actual implementation \(\mathbf{p}\) and can be compared to an ideal target implementation \(\mathbf{\widetilde{p}}\) representing a noiseless quantum state or process (denoted with \(\sim\) character).
+Classical figures of merit comparing probability distributions can be used to evaluate how similar or different the two distributions are.
+Among these FoM, we outline those that are considered as metrics.

-To be considered a metric (in the mathematical sense), a FOM \(D(\mathbf{p}, \mathbf{q})\) evaluated on ditributions \(\mathbf{p}\) and \(\mathbf{q}\) must:
+To be considered a metric (in the mathematical sense), a FoM \(D(\mathbf{p}, \mathbf{q})\) evaluated on distributions \(\mathbf{p}\) and \(\mathbf{q}\) must:

 Name Formula Value if \(\mathbf{p} = \mathbf{\widetilde{p}}\) Bounds Is a metric ?
 Operational interpretation